 Approximate drive time: 4 hours

 Beyond a basic beach vacation, Galveston is rich with history, making a fun and educational destination.
-Once one of the most bustling ports of entries in the entire nation, the island city was nearly decimated by a hurricane in 1900, which remains the deadliest natural disaster in United States’ history.
+Once one of the most bustling ports of entry in the entire nation, the island city was nearly decimated by a hurricane in 1900, which remains the deadliest natural disaster in United States’ history.
 You can learn about the history of the Port of Galveston at the Texas Seaport Museum & 1877 Tall Ship Elissa.
 Admire the beautiful centuries-old architecture at The Grand 1894 Opera House or the opulent Hotel Galvez.
 Galveston is also home to the fantastic Moody Gardens, with aquariums, IMAX theaters, art exhibits, and more.
 Of course, no visit to Galveston is complete without plenty of fun in the sun on the beach as well as rides and carnival games on Pleasure Pier.

 Big Bend National Park